Fundamentals#

 Sections#

-Laws & First Principles — The non-negotiable rules: Ohm’s law, Kirchhoff’s laws, conservation of energy.
+Laws & First Principles — The non-negotiable rules: Ohm’s law, Kirchhoff’s laws, power, conservation of energy, and energy storage dynamics.

 Signaling Models — What is the signal and what is it measured against?
 Go & return paths, reference planes, single-ended vs differential, balanced vs unbalanced, and common-mode rejection.